binbashburns/busybeecoffee-local/README.md

 - Move into the directory: `cd busybeecoffee-local`
 - Build the Docker container images: `docker-compose up`
 - Access http://localhost/ in a web browser.

+## Database and Default Credentials
+- A MySQL 8.0 container will be spun up as a database backend for the PHP/HTML/Apache web application.
+- The default credentials for the database are defined in `docker-compose.yml`.
+You can modify them however you would like, but the default credentials are as follows:
+- Root Account: `root`
+- Root Account Password: `super-secret-password`
+- Database Name: `busybee-db`

 ## Diagrams
 A few diagrams have been created to accompany this project, and are located in the `diagrams` directory of this GitHub repository: